ScaledMap/LoadOut/README.md

 basic usage:
 ----------------
-open image in new tab/open image link .jpeg, .gif, etc = images(can work with some proxies)
+open image in new tab/open image link/ to save images. its usually better to pull images out of websites directly. googles images, and bing images, etc. are a work in progress.

+looks for filetype e.g .jpeg, .gif, or some search engine proxies work

-youtube.com/watch/ = to create playlists and filter iframes
+youtube.com/watch/ = to create playlists and filter iframes and construct playlists out of the videos

-/channel/ = to pull out the bookmarked channel
+/channel/ = to pull out the bookmarked channel and channel videos

 it can pull these out of your bookmarks or you can just add them directly to the application
-@secret/@hidden = default password
+@secret/@hidden == default password

 you can add anything you want but those urls will be sorted into the appropriate categories by default. so yeah...
 Kind of gives your bookmarks more utility.